JustGlowing/minisom/Readme.md

     som.train_random(data,100) # trains the SOM with 100 iterations
     print "...ready!"

-#### Results
+#### Using the trained SOM

 After the training MiniSom makes you able to

-* Compute the coordinate of a sample `x` on the map with the method `winner(x)`.
+* Compute the coordinate assigned to an observation `x` on the map with the method `winner(x)`.
-* Compute the average distance map of the weights on the map.*the number of times with the method `distance_map`
+* Compute the average distance map of the weights on the map with the method `distance_map`.
-* Compute the number of times that each neuron is winner for a new data set with the method `activation_response(data)`.
+* Compute the number of times that each neuron have been considered winner for the observations of a new data set with the method `activation_response(data)`.

-### Other features
+### Training algorithms

 MiniSom implements two types of training.
-The random training (implemente by the method `train_random`), where the model is trained picking random samples from your data, and the batch training (implemente by the method `train_batch`), where the samples are used in the order they are stored.
+The random training (implemented by the method `train_random`), where the model is trained picking random samples from your data, and the batch training (implemented by the method `train_batch`), where the samples are used in the order they are stored.

+### Weights initialization

 MiniSom initializes the neurons weights at random.
 A data driven initialization is also provided by the method `random_weights_init` which initializes the weights picking random samples from the data.

 Planned improvements
 ---------------------
-* Implement a classification method.
+* Implement a classification mechanism.
+* Extend the documentation with a visualization example.

 License
 ---------------------